Niagara police investigating 'yellow fluid bottle' incidents

 Police have been investigating from mid May to earlier this month after the bottles turned up in Niagara on the Lake, Grimsby, Niagara Falls, St. Catharines, Thorold, Pelham and Welland.

-People are waking up to find the plastic bottles on their property, sometimes in the backyard.
+People awake to find the plastic bottles on their property, sometimes in the backyard.

 Several of the bottles have been forensically examined by detectives from the NRPS Forensic Service Unit.